 Pondicherry, officially known as Puducherry since 2006, is the capital city of the union territory known by the same name.
 Both the city and the territory boast of a rich legacy inherited from French colonialism which has contributed massively to the unique culture and heritage of the region.
-The union territory of Pondicherry is constitutive of four coastal provinces that spread across three Indian states: Yanam (in Andhra Pradesh), Pondicherry city, Karaikal (both situated on eastern coasts of Tamil Nadu) and Mahe (located across the western coasts of Kerala).
+The union territory of Pondicherry is constitutive of four coastal provinces that are spread across three Indian states: Yanam (in Andhra Pradesh), Pondicherry city, Karaikal (both situated on eastern coasts of Tamil Nadu) and Mahe (located across the western coasts of Kerala).

 Placed on the Coromandel Coast of the Bay of Bengal, the city of Pondicherry lies at a distance of about 162 km from Chennai.
 The region was under the French rule and was a major French colony from 16704 until 1954.
-The French enjoyed an uninterrupted rule in Pondicherry for about three centuries and left a great legacy which is manifested best the culture and architecture of the city.
+The French enjoyed an uninterrupted rule in Pondicherry for about three centuries and left a great legacy which has manifested best the culture and architecture of the city.

-A Potpourri of Sightseeing Choices - Tourist Places in and around Pondicherry
+A Potpourri Of Sightseeing Choices - Tourist Places In And Around Pondicherry

 The city has an interesting amalgam of religious places that consist of churches and Hindu temples.
-The most visited religious spots of Pondicherry are The Eglise de Notre Dame des Anges (also known as The Church of Our Lady of Angels), the Church of Sacred Heart of Jesus, The Cathedral of Our Lady of the Immaculate Conception, Sri Manakula Vinayagar Temple, Varadaraja Perumal Temple and Kanniga Parameswari Temple.
+The most visited religious spots of Pondicherry are the Eglise de Notre Dame des Anges (also known as The Church of Our Lady of Angels), the Church of Sacred Heart of Jesus, the Cathedral of Our Lady of the Immaculate Conception, Sri Manakula Vinayagar Temple, Varadaraja Perumal Temple and Kanniga Parameswari Temple.

-City of Unique Architectures
+City Of Unique Architectures

 The city is separated into two quarters namely the French quarter (also known as White Town or Ville Blanche) and the Indian quarter (known otherwise as Black Town or Ville Noire).
-The former is characterized by building built in typical colonial architecture, and the latter boasts of ancient Tamil styles and designs.
+The former is characterised by building built in typical colonial architecture and the latter boasts of ancient Tamil styles and designs.
 The fusion of these two unique styles gives the city of Pondicherry an air of elegance and distinctiveness.

 The streets and boutiques of the city serve as paradise for those who enjoy shopping.
 The wide ranging array of handicrafts, fabrics, stones, wooden sculptures, mats, pottery, perfumes, incenses, mirror works, lamps and candles offers an excellent shopping experience to those who stroll through the city.
 International Yoga Festival during December, the French Food Festival during the month of August and the shopping festival of January rate among the most frequented festivals of the region.